 Your Committee does not doubt that this Student's mental health issues pose a serious handicap to his academic success.
 He has been advised in 2005 by the UTM Committee on Standing to seek counseling.
 It may be that the University's Accessibility Services could offer useful assistance.
 However, that is not the issue here.
 Your Committee was advised by UTM that the drop date for the half - courses in question was sometime in early November, 2003.
 By that date, the Student had been acquitted of the charges against him.
 There was no evidence of any change in his mental health problems, of which he was fully aware, after the drop date from the state of affairs which existed before that date.
-He stated that he felt under pressure from and duty to his parents to continue to try to make a success of this term, especially after having undergone a suspension from the University's policy that drop dates will not be waived in the absence of some subsequent significant change for the worse in the circumstances affecting a student's performance, which could not reasonably have been foreseen at the drop date.
+He stated that he felt under pressure from and duty to his parents to continue to try to make a success of this term, especially after having undergone a suspension from the University.
+Your Committee does not consider that this justifies a departure from the University's policy that drop dates will not be waived in the absence of some subsequent significant change for the worse in the circumstances affecting a student's performance, which could not reasonably have been foreseen at the drop date.
 Here, your Committee can find no such circumstances.